kippt/developers.kippt.com/README.md

     fab build_apps

+__Need help?__ If you want Kippt's staff to add your app, contact us directly and we'll take care of it for you.

 ## Lisence

 This site is licensed under MIT.
 Feel free to use it as a base for your own site